PhilipGibbs/Lebesgue/References.md

 A demonstration that Sprague's cover is not minimal because two small corners can be removed.

 ### Paul J. Kelly, Max L. Weiss (1979).
 "Geometry and Convexity: A Study in Mathematical Methods."
 Wiley. pp. Section 6.4
-On the existance of a solution using the Blaschke selection theorem
+On the existance of a solution in the convex case, using the Blaschke selection theorem

 ### G.F.D.
 Duff (1980), "A smaller universal cover for sets of unit diameter", C. R. Math.
 Acad.
 Sci.
 2 (1980), 37–42
 A smaller universal cover was found for the case where the cover is not required to be convex